-strtok_r parses the string s into tokens.
+strtok() is NOT reentrant.
+For a reentrant version of this function see $strtok_r$ strtok_r parses string into tokens.
 The first call to strtok_r should have string as its first argument.
 Subsequent calls should have the first argument set to NULL.
 If a token ends with a delimiter, this delimiting character is overwritten with a '\0' and a pointer to the next character is saved for the next call to strtok_r.
 The delimiter string delim may be different for each call. last is a user allocated char pointer.
 It must be the same while parsing the same string. strtok_r is a reentrant version of strtok().